Windtheking/performance_challenge/Readme.md

 ## A Fluidly functioning project for API practicing written in html css and js with json db

+This project is a custom made database project

+made by: Santiago Andrés Mendoza Almanza
+clan: Cayena
+Email: 180051946+Windtheking@users.noreply.github.com
+ID: 1062961731

-This project is a custom made database project worked with Riwi company to produce an evidence of learning and usage of json databases for the consumption of an API.
+worked with Riwi company to produce an evidence of learning and usage of json databases for the consumption of an API.
 Every piece of this project is a completed code in which you will find the following:

 - Custom made json db
 - Resources and API-like JS files